William Lyon Mackenzie King: Media reforms

-In 1936, the Canadian Radio Broadcasting Commission (CRBC) became the Canadian Broadcasting Corporation (CBC), which was a crown corporation.
+In 1936, the Canadian Radio Broadcasting Commission (CRBC) became the Canadian Broadcasting Corporation (CBC), a crown corporation.
 The CBC had a better organizational structure, more secure funding through the use of a licence fee on receiving sets (initially set at $2.50), and less vulnerability to political pressure.
 When Bennett's Conservatives were governing and the Liberals were in Opposition, the Liberals accused the network of being biased towards the Conservatives.
 During the 1935 election campaign, the CRBC broadcast a series of 15 minutes soap operas called Mr. Sage which were critical of King and the Liberal Party.
 Decried as political propaganda, the incident was one factor in King's decision to replace the CRBC.

 In 1938, King's government invited British documentary maker John Grierson to study the situation of the government's film production (which at that time was the responsibility of the Canadian Government Motion Picture Bureau).
 King believed that Canadian cinema deserved an increased presence in Canadian theatres.
 This report prompted the National Film Act, which created the National Film Board of Canada in 1939.
 It was created to produce and distribute films serving the national interest and was intended specifically to make Canada better known both domestically and internationally.
 Gierson was appointed the first film commissioner in October 1939.